Bhanu9Prakash/lingomitra-html/courses/hindi-lesson.md

-# Hindi Language Course: From English to Hindi

 ## Lesson 1: Building Your First Hindi Sentences - Verbs, Pronouns & Basic Structure

 Welcome!
 In this foundational lesson, we'll unlock the basics of forming simple Hindi sentences.
 We'll learn how to say *who* is doing something and how word order works differently from English.
 Forget rote memorization; we're focusing on patterns and English-Hindi connections to make learning intuitive.